zhullyb/monyhar/monyhar/extensions/docs/extension_tests.md

 [TOC]

 ## Overview
-This describes testing in the Chromium extensions system, including common test types (and when to use each), test utilities and test suites, and gives examples of writing extension API tests.
+This describes testing in the Monyhar extensions system, including common test types (and when to use each), test utilities and test suites, and gives examples of writing extension API tests.

 ## Common Test Types
 ### Unit Tests
-Unit tests in Chromium (such as the `unit_tests` and `extensions_unittests` targets) refer to tests that run in a single process.
+Unit tests in Monyhar (such as the `unit_tests` and `extensions_unittests` targets) refer to tests that run in a single process.
 This process may be the browser process (the main “Chrome” process), a renderer process (such as a website process or an extension process), or a utility process (such as one used to unpack an extension).
-Unit tests in Chromium can be multi-threaded, but cannot span multiple processes.
+Unit tests in Monyhar can be multi-threaded, but cannot span multiple processes.
 Many pieces of the environment are either mocked or stubbed out, or simply omitted, in unit tests.